-NEHA aims to improve the capacity of environmental health to identify and understand emerging vectors found in the United States.
-The NEHA Vector & Pests Webinars page provides up-to-date information on vector control topics and resources used to protect the public of the transmission of vector-borne diseases.
+We aim to improve our capacity to identify and understand emerging vectors found in the United States.
+Our webinars provide up-to-date information on vector control topics and resources used to protect the public from the transmission of vector-borne diseases.

 Integrated Mosquito Management

 Presented by the Northeast Regional Center for Excellence in Vector-Borne Disease and the American Mosquito Control Association.
 August 2020 | Slides PDF

 Integrated Tick Management: Strategies and Barriers to the Prevention of Tick-Borne Disease

 Tick-associated diseases, mainly Lyme disease, are increasing, new diseases are being discovered, and various tick species are expanding their geographic range posing an increasing risk to the public.
 Ticks can be acquired outdoors around the home or during recreational activities, the risk of which will increase with warmer weather and as people seek escape from "quarantine fatigue."
 Dr. Stafford will briefly cover ticks, tick-borne disease incidence, and basic tick biology, and then review various environmental methods for tick-bite prevention and tick control.
 He will also highlight some of the barriers to effective tick management and tick-bite prevention in the United States.
 May 2020 | Slides PDF

 Mosquito Management: Turnkey Solutions and Responsible Control